estherpraveena/data-analyst-esther/portfolio/descriptive_analysis.md

  ## 🎯 Objective

  The goal of this module was to perform **descriptive analysis** on the raw rental standards dataset.
 This step helps identify the basic structure, data types, missing values, and high-level distributions within the data before proceeding to deeper analytics.

+ I have downloaded my data, imported it into AWS, transformed the data, created recipes, run a number of jobs, and completed a series of tasks to have our data.
+The data is stored and is now ready to use.
+I did my summarization using AWS Glue DataBrew.

  ---